vivekkkumar/python_flask_sample_app/README.md

 # python_flask_sample_app
-A python app deployed in AWS.
+A python web app deployed in AWS.

 This uses the Dynamo DB for Creating and reading records.